Weighted Fairness Notions for Indivisible Items Revisited: Introduction

 With divisible resources and equal entitlements, two well-established fairness benchmarks are \emph{envy-freeness}---no agent prefers the bundle of another agent, and \emph{proportionality}---every agent receives at least $1/n$ of her value for the set of all resources, where $n$ denotes the number of agents.
-When the resources consist of indivisible items, neither of these benchmarks can always be met, for example if one item is extremely valuable in the eyes of all agents.
-This has motivated various relaxations, which can be broadly classified into two approaches.
-The first approach allows adding or removing a single item before applying the fairness notion.
-In particular, \emph{envy-freeness up to one item (EF1)} requires that if an agent envies another agent, the envy should disappear upon removing one item from the envied agent's bundle \citep{LiptonMaMo04,Budish11}. \emph{Proportionality up to one item (PROP1)} demands that if an agent falls short of the proportionality benchmark, this should be rectified after adding one item to her bundle \citep{ConitzerFrSh17}.
+When the resources consist of indivisible items and all of them must be allocated, neither of these benchmarks can always be met, for example if one item is extremely valuable in the eyes of all agents.
+This has motivated various relaxations, of which we next describe two popular approaches.
+The first approach allows hypothetically removing or adding a single item before applying the fairness notion.
+In particular, \emph{envy-freeness up to one item (EF1)} requires that if an agent envies another agent, the envy should disappear upon removing one item from the envied agent's bundle \citep{LiptonMaMo04,Budish11}. \emph{Proportionality up to one item (PROP1)} demands that if an agent falls short of the proportionality benchmark, this should be rectified after adding one item to her bundle \citep{ConitzerFrSh17,AzizMoSa20,AzizCaIg22}.
 The second approach modifies the fairness threshold itself: instead of $1/n$ of the total value, the threshold becomes the \emph{maximin share (MMS)}, which is the maximum value that an agent can ensure herself by partitioning the items into $n$ parts and receiving the worst part \citep{Budish11}.
-The existence guarantees with respect to these relaxations are quite well-understood by now---an allocation satisfying EF1 and PROP1 always exists, and even though the same is not true for MMS fairness, there is always an allocation that gives every agent a constant fraction of her MMS \citep{GhodsiHaSe18,KurokawaPrWa18,GargTa21}.
+The existence guarantees with respect to these relaxations are quite well-understood by now---an allocation satisfying EF1 and PROP1 always exists \citep{LiptonMaMo04,CaragiannisKuMo19}, and even though the same is not true for MMS fairness, there is always an allocation that gives every agent a constant fraction of her MMS \citep{KurokawaPrWa18,GargTa21,GhodsiHaSe21}.